Chromehounds: Neroimus War

 The Neroimus War was an online campaign mode which involves the three countries fighting for the region of Neroimus.
 Players can join or make a squad, the equivalent of a clan or guild in other online games, to participate.
 The map of Neroimus is divided into several areas connected by paths.
 Each area is divided into several maps.
 Players may launch a mission within any enemy area adjacent to a friendly area, or in any friendly area which is under attack.
 Victory yields merit points, which raise your rank, captured parts for the lottery, and capture points.
-When a country has gained a certain amount capture points on a map, 25,000 to 32,000 for normal battlegrounds and 50,000 for capital cities, that map is turned over to the country.
+When a country has gained a certain amount of capture points on a map, 25,000 to 32,000 for normal battlegrounds and 50,000 for capital cities, that map is turned over to the country.
 An area belongs to the country which has the most capture points in its maps.
 When a capital city falls, all areas under that country become part of the conquering country, and players may only fight to reclaim their capital, or seek asylum in another country.
 The War ends when one country controls the entire map or after two months have passed.
 After a war ends, squads may choose to change alliance to a different country, and then the next War begins.
-All of the experimental parts have become available, now only captured parts are available.

 On August 7, 2009, Sega announced that the online servers would be shut down on January 6, 2010.
-From that point on, players were only able to access the offline mode.
+From that point on, the Neroimus War mode ceased to function and players were only able to access the offline single-player mode.